Schaudge/petsc/doc/manual/dmplex.rst

-This chapter introduces the ``DMPLEX`` subclass of ``DM``, which allows the user to handle unstructured grids using the generic ``DM`` interface for hierarchy and multi-physics. ``DMPLEX`` was created to remedy a huge problem in all current PDE simulation codes, namely that the discretization was so closely tied to the data layout and solver that switching discretizations in the same code was not possible.
+This chapter introduces the ``DMPLEX`` subclass of ``DM``, which allows the user to handle unstructured grids using the generic ``DM`` interface for hierarchy and multi-physics. ``DMPLEX`` was created to remedy a problem in most current PDE simulation codes, namely that the discretization was so closely tied to the data layout and solver that switching discretizations in the same code was not possible.
 Not only does this preclude the kind of comparison that is necessary for